PeterrrrLi/PeterrrrLi/README.md

-### Hi there!!! 👋🏻  This is Peter!
+### Hi there 👋🏻  This is Peter!

-I am a Software Engineer focused on Machine Learning and Artificial Intelligence
+I am a Software Engineer and Machine Learning Engineer working at [**XanaduAI**](https://github.com/XanaduAI)

-- 🌱 Currently learning how to type
+- 🌱 Currently learning how to type faster
-- 🥑 University of Waterloo
+- 🥑 Bachelor of Computer Science & Master of Engineering @ University of Waterloo
 - 🍟 ML & AI @ Xanadu, X (Twitter), Huawei ...
 - 📫 lijiran310@gmail.com